celery/ceps/draft/celery-5-high-level-architecture.rst

       So a service locator for this application would have a method that returns a movie finder when one is needed.

+  GIL

+    The Global Interpreter Lock, abbreviated as the `GIL`_ is a mutex which prevents executing threads in parallel if both are about to execute a python bytecode.

+    This is by design since Python has many atomic operations and maintaining individual locks on each object results in slower execution.

+    Depending on the implementation, a thread may be forced to release the `GIL`_ when a condition is met.
+In CPython's implementation of Python 3, a thread is forced to release the `GIL`_ after a it executes for a period of time.

+    A thread may also release the `GIL`_ voluntarily when it uses a system call or when a C extension instructs to do so.

+  IPC

+    According to Wikipedia `Inter-process Communication`_:

+      refers specifically to the mechanisms an operating system provides to allow the processes to manage shared data.
+      Typically, applications can use IPC, categorized as clients and servers, where the client requests data and the server responds to client requests.
+      Many applications are both clients and servers, as commonly seen in distributed computing.

+      There are many `approaches <https://en.wikipedia.org/wiki/Inter-process_communication#Approaches>`_
+      to IPC.
+Some of them are available in all operating systems, some are only available in specific operating systems.

 Message Types
 -------------